Inverting the operation of conditioning a branching process on extinction

 \subsubsection{Loop-decorated random planar maps and their gasket decomposition}

 Let $k\in\BB N$.
-Consider a random planar map $M_k$ with boundary of perimeter $k$ (not necessarily simple), decorated by a collection $\mcl L_k$ of vertex-disjoint loops (simple cycles) on the dual map $M_k^*$.
+Consider a random planar map $M_k$ with boundary of perimeter $k$ (not necessarily simple), i.e., there are $k$ edges on the boundary of the external face.
+Let $\mcl L_k$ be a collection of vertex-disjoint loops (simple cycles) on the dual map $M_k^*$.
 We require that there is a special loop $\ell_\bdy \in \mcl L_k$ which visits every face of $M_k$ incident to $\bdy M_k$.
 See Figure~\ref{fig-loop-decorated}, left, for an illustration.
 We note that similar statements to the ones in this subsection also hold in slightly different setups.

-For a number of natural loop-decorated random planar maps $(M_k,\mcl L_k)$ of this type, including random planar maps decorated by versions of the $O(n)$ loop model, the pair $(M_k,\mcl L_k)$ can be described by a multi-type branching process via the so-called \textbf{gasket decomposition}~\cite{bbg-recursive-approach,bbg-loop-models,bbg-bending}.
+For a number of natural loop-decorated random planar maps $(M_k,\mcl L_k)$ of this type, including random planar maps decorated by versions of the $O(n)$ loop model\footnote{One possible variant of random planar maps decorated by the $O(n)$ loop model is as follows.
+Consider the set $\mcl T_k$ of all triangulations $M_k$ with boundary of perimeter $k$, decorated by a collection of vertex-disjoint loops $\mcl L_k$ on the dual map as above.
+Let $x,y > 0$ be parameters.
+Sample a pair $(M_k , \mcl L_k) \in \mcl T_k$ with probability proportional to $x^{\# \mcl A(M_k)} y^{\# \mcl B(M_k)} n^{\#\mcl L_k}$, where $\mcl A(M_k)$ (resp.\ $\mcl B(M_k)$) is the set of non-external faces (triangles) of $M_k$ which are (resp.\ are not) visited by loops.
+We need to assume that $x$ and $y$ are sufficiently small so that this defines a finite measure.
+To get convergence to LQG decorated by CLE, we need to further assume that the parameters $x$ and $y$ are tuned to certain critical values.
+See~\cite{shef-cle,bbg-recursive-approach,bbg-loop-models,bbg-bending} for further discussion on this point.} with parameter $n > 0$, the pair $(M_k,\mcl L_k)$ can be described by a multi-type branching process via the so-called \textbf{gasket decomposition}~\cite{bbg-recursive-approach,bbg-loop-models,bbg-bending}.